-SureVestor offers financial protection against tenant related risks that lead to loss of income for landlords and property managers.
+SureVestor® offers financial protection against tenant related risks that lead to loss of income for landlords and property managers.

 Exclusive Provider of

-Here are the steps to implement TLI:
+Here are the steps for property managers to implement the Tenant Liability Insurance Program (TLI):

 Step 1: Send notice to your current owners informing them of this new program.
 Sample Notice/Email.